Detecting Perspective Shifts in Multi-agent Systems: Detecting Perspective Shifts

 Figure \ref{fig:agent-level-rda} studies our system of $N=99$ agents across $T=14$ timesteps between $2018$ and $2024$, for public health (Figure \ref{fig:agent-level-rda}(A)), general political (Figure \ref{fig:agent-level-rda}(B)), and null queries (Figure \ref{fig:agent-level-rda}(C)).
 For visualization simplicity, we project the $3$-dimensional\footnote{TDKPS dimension determined via maximizing the profile likelihood of the eigenvalues from CMDS \citep{ZHU2006918}.} \texttt{TDKPS} embeddings via \texttt{LDA} along the discriminant direction which maximally separates Republicans (red) and Democrats (blue) (Figure \ref{fig:agent-level-rda}I) \cite{fisher36lda}.
 Agent-level dynamics are indicated by faint lines; within-party averages are indicated in bold.

 For each agent and at each $(t, t+1)$ pair, we use our agent-level test to determine if an agent's perspective has shifted.
 Faint lines indicate the empirical cumulative distribution function (CDF) of $p$-values for each timestep-pair across the agents (Figure \ref{fig:agent-level-rda}II).
 We then group $ (t, t+1) $ based on whether $ t + 1 $ is within the first two years of COVID-19 (yellow; approximately April, 2020 -- April, 2022) or not (black), and compute the empirical average (bold lines).
 Deviation from the CDF of a uniform distribution (the line $y = x$, dashed) indicates a perspective shift from $ t $ to $ t + 1$ with respect to the query set.
+We note that the agents changed under all query sets and note our test does not achieve a nominal Type-1 Error rate in the simulation setting that matches our experiment ($ R = 25 $).
+We opted for an inflated Type-I error rate over a 4$\times$ increase in computational costs.

 We observe no particular temporal pattern between the first two years of COVID-19 and other years when investigating the multi-agent system with the null queries, and only slight differences for general political topics.
 For public health queries, however, we observe a significant trend: the four most extreme (i.e., the ``sharpest'') CDFs correspond to the bi-annual change points in the two year window following the onset of COVID-19.